By Molly Patrick

 Things that are challenging, take more time and we don’t get instant gratification from are the things we come up with excuses for to convince ourselves that we can’t and shouldn’t incorporate into our life.

-Working out + a big green salad = “My leg hurts and I don’t have ingredients to make salad.
-I better wait until next week”.
+Working out + a big green salad = “My leg hurts and I don’t have the ingredients to make salad.
+I better wait until next week.”

 The stuff that doesn’t bring us an immediate burst of pleasure is exactly the stuff that we need to make time for.
 And the stuff that brings us instant gratification is the stuff that should be reexamined and tapered off.
 When this happens, more time will magically appear in front of you.
 Not unlike the tree that magically started talking to me when I was in that drum circle.